 Net loss.
-The net loss was \$13.9 million in 2022, as compared to \$12.8 million in 2021.
-The \$1.1 million increase in net loss from 2021 to 2022 was primarily attributable to a \$7.9 million increase in operating expenses offset by a \$6.9 million gain on the bargain purchase and increased interest income due to rate increases on cash investments.
+The net loss during the year ended December 31, 2023 was \$25.7 million, compared to \$13.9 million during the year ended December 31, 2022.
+The increase in net loss of \$11.8 million was primarily attributable to an increase in operating expenses of \$5.7 million and the prior year gain on the bargain purchase from the acquisition of Second Sight of \$6.9 million, partially offset by increased interest income due to higher average investments and rate increases on cash investments.